burlachenkok/exploring-python3/python_details.md

 print(even_squares)
 ```

+Also, in Python, there is a syntax for Dictionary comprehension.
 These are similar to list comprehensions, but allow you to easily construct dictionaries.
 For example:

 ```python
 nums = [0, 1, 2, 3, 4]